Durham University: Civic engagement

-Durham University Student Volunteering and Outreach (DUSVO; formally Student Community Action – SCA), was formed in 1989 and, As of 2020, oversaw over 80 volunteer projects in Durham and the surrounding area, (including over 50 student-run projects), involving more than 2,000 students yearly.
+Durham University Student Volunteering and Outreach (DUSVO; formally Student Community Action – SCA), was formed in 1989 and, As of 2020, oversaw more than 80 volunteer projects in Durham and the surrounding area, (including over 50 student-run projects), involving more than 2,000 students yearly.
 DUSVO runs projects through online portals for Staff and Students respectively.
 Staff at the university are permitted to spend up to 5 days (35 hours) volunteering during working time.
 It was awarded the Queen's Award for Voluntary Service – the UK's highest honour for volunteer groups – in 2020.
 The annual Durham University Volunteering Awards recognise individuals, teams, colleges and projects across several categories.

 Durham University Charity Kommittee (or DUCK) is the university's student rag week and the fundraising arm of the Durham Students Union.
 Originally a week-long event, DUCK now has events raising money for local or national charities throughout the year.
 Activities and organisation happen both at the university level and within colleges.
 DUCK has previously organised expeditions to the Himalayas, Jordan and Mount Kilimanjaro and been involved in the university-run 'Project Sri Lanka' and 'Project Thailand'.

 Team Durham Community Outreach is a sports community programme aimed at giving support and opportunities through the use of sport.
 The programme runs projects such as summer camps for children from the Youth Engagement Service and fostered backgrounds along with providing coaching at local schools as well as participating in sports in action.